Appearance AND SCHOOL UNIFORM

 coronavirus - limited changes to uniform policy

 Children may wear black trainers, shoes or sandals that cover their feet.
 No ballet style pumps or backless sandals as these increase risk of injury when children are playing.
-If wearing trainers these must be black with minimal branding.

 No jewellery - even more important and includes no earrings; staff will not be able to help children with personal care unless absolutely essential.